sushanthj/CV_projects/threeD_reconstruction.md

 {:toc}
 </details>

-# Basic Method of behind estimating the rotation and traslation between 2 cameras
+# Estimating the Rotation and Translation between two camera views

+Here we are given two images (the two camera views)

 ## triangulate3D